-It is online menu planning tool that will help you plan menus for 0-5 year old children according to the Victorian Menu planning guidelines for long day care.
+FoodChecker is currently the only online menu planning tool that will help you plan menus for 0-5 year old children according to the Victorian Menu planning guidelines for long day care.

 "FoodChecker is awesome!
 I can assess outside of work hours which is great because I'm always on the floor, and it means I can do it rather than the director."